vsoch/gridtest/paper/paper.md

 ### 4. Debugging

 What programmer hasn't been in the scenario of running a group of tests, and then having some fail?
-What do you do in that case?
-You can start an interactive shell, import what you need, and try to reproduce, or you can turn up verbosity and add a bunch of print statements to figure out what is going on.
-GridTest makes this much easier with it's `--interactive` mode, which will let you simply shell into an interpreter right before the function is run, and let you debug away.
+What can be done?
+The user might start an interactive shell, import what is needed, and try to reproduce, or they can turn up verbosity and add a bunch of print statements to figure out what is going on.
+GridTest makes this much easier with it's `--interactive` mode, which allows the user to shell into an interactive session right before the function is run to allow for debugging.
 A detailed walkthrough of debugging is provided [here](https://vsoch.github.io/gridtest/getting-started/debugging/).

 ### 5. Running Reproducible Tests

-When you write tests for a file, local, or system module, you store them in a YAML file that is stored alongside the code, and can be tested with CI.
+When the user writes tests for a file, local, or system module, they store them in a YAML file that is stored alongside the code, and can be tested with CI.
-The YAML file can have grids of parameters defined so you can easily test many different combinations.
+The YAML file can have grids of parameters defined so the user can easily test many different combinations.

 ### 6. Knowing the tests to write

-Whether you write tests as you go or at the end, you have to look back at your files to know the function names and arguments that need to be tested.
-GridTest solves this problem by way of discovery - give it a module name, a file name, or an entire directory with Python files, and it will generate a template for you to easily fill in that already includes arguments and functions.
+Whether tests are written during development or at the end of it, the user typically needs to look through files to know the function names and arguments that need to be tested.
+GridTest solves this problem by way of discovery - the user can give it a module name, a file name, or an entire directory with Python files, and it will generate a template to fill in that already includes arguments and functions.
-Once you've written your tests, you can run GridTest with the `--check` feature to find newly added functions in your code.
+Once tests are written, the user can run GridTest with the `--check` feature to find newly added functions in the code.
 For more details about creating, checking, and updating tests, see the [testing](https://vsoch.github.io/gridtest/getting-started/testing/index.html) documentation.

 In summary, GridTest:

- 1. Lets you define grids to be generated programatically, version controlled, and used for multiple purposes
+ 1. Lets the user define grids to be generated programatically, version controlled, and used for multiple purposes
  2. Allows measuring metrics alongside tests
  3. Stores tests in a YAML file that can be stored in version control
  4. Generates data exports and interactive reports for results
  5. Provides an easy way to interactively debug
- 6. Helps you to discover the tests that you need to write, and creates a template to fill in
+ 6. Helps to discover the tests that need to be written, and creates a template to fill in
  7. Makes it easy to define and interact with expanded parameter grids

 ## Conclusion